German Americans in the United States

 How did the German immigrants adapt to America ?

 Passengers who did not have enough money to pay for the journey to America were "contracted" by merchants for a specified period of time until their passage to America was settled.
-Passengers who had enough money to pay their bills for the trip to America were free to travel the country.

-Year by year, the German settlers pushed the frontier further west.
 Their quest was for good land that had not yet been claimed.
 Life on the frontier had its hardships, but the hardships led to dearly held character traits.
-They were economical, hardworking and self-confident.

 German Immigrants had close family ties and a deep reverence for God.
 Neighbourly community, born out of necessity, became a profound social good.

-In 1794, German immigrants presented a petition that became a legend.
 They asked the House of Representatives to publish legal texts in German as well so that it would be easier for them to find their way in America.

 The motion was referred to the main committee.
 There it was finally put to the vote.
 41 members voted in favour, 42 against.